th2-net/th2-sailfish-utils/README.md

 ### 3.3.3

-+ Add message properties to the IMessage from proto Message
++ Add message properties to the Sailfish IMessage from th2 proto Message

 ### 3.3.1